 Judaism contains duties to God, especially modes of worship and rituals, and to human beings, especially truth, justice and peace.
 Jewish ethics stress business, professional, public and personal morality.
 Marriage and the family are especially important to Judaism, as are education and charity.

 While it believes it is the true faith, Judaism respects other religions and upholds freedom of conscience and belief for all human beings.

 Jewish Dietry Laws (Kashrut or Keeping Kosher)

-Observant Jews eat only kosher foods.
+Observant Jews eat only kosher foods (food permitted according to Jewish law).
 Kosher meat must come from a permitted animal or bird (ham, bacon, pork and shellfish, for example, are not kosher), carefully slaughtered by a religiously knowledgeable person.
 The meat is soaked in water and then salted and rinsed in order to remove the blood.